alistairdunn1/GrowthVB/Mathematics_Methods.md

 ### 5.2 Combined Model with Sex Factor

-Alternatively, a combined model can be specified with sex as a factor:
+A combined model can be specified with sex as a factor:

 $$L_t = L_\infty^{sex} \cdot (1 - e^{-k^{sex}(t-t_0^{sex})})$$